lakshya-chopra/CalculatorUsingPython/README.md

 # CalculatorUsingPython
-This is a simple GUI Calculator made using Python's Tkinter.
+This is a simple GUI Calculator made by me using Python's Tkinter.